What you see: A pepper growing inside a pepper.

 Eat or toss?
 Eat!
 Consider this bonus pepper.

-These formations are called “carpelloid structures” or “internal proliferations.”
+These formations are not actually full fledged tiny peppers.
+They’re called “carpelloid structures” or “internal proliferations.”
 Ultimately they happen because, for some reason, the structures responsible for forming at least one of the pepper’s seeds went a bit haywire.
 Normally, ovules, a critical part of plant reproduction, develop into seeds.
 Peppers have lots of ovules, which is why they have lots of seeds.
 But in the cases pictured here, some ovules didn’t proceed as planned, likely due to genetics.
 So, instead of making a nice, tidy, little seed, the peppers skipped some steps and launched into growing some pepper tissue.

 Given their unconventional growth, the “carpelloid structure” texture may be a bit different from the rest of the pepper, notes Chris Gunter, who specializes in vegetable production at North Carolina State University.
+I’ve found them to be softer and less crunchy.
 But they’re still perfectly edible.
 So, you get a little more salad tonight.

 SOURCES: